-During the compression stroke, when the spark plug ignites the compressed air-fuel mixture, the high-temperature and high-pressure exerted within the chamber sometimes results in a spontaneous 2nd combustion which is outside the boundary layer of normal combustion (the one initiated by the spark plug).
+During the compression stroke, when the spark plugs ignite the compressed air-fuel mixture, the high-temperature and high-pressure exerted within the chamber sometimes results in a spontaneous 2nd combustion which is outside the boundary layer of normal combustion.

 This is called “knock” or “detonation” — a supersonic (faster than the speed of sound) shock wave.
 These shockwaves resonate throughout the engine cylinder and create the characteristic “knocking” sound.

 Knocking or detonation is bad for your engine.
 It can severely damage your pistons and hurt engine performance.
 Knocking can also lead to pre-ignition.